8pins/RANC_NEW_ARC/README.md

 - Other inputs:

-`fifo_init.mem` and `neuron_inst.mem` is used for FIFO SRAM and Core controller Neuron instructions Initialization.
+`fifo_init.mem` and `neuron_inst.mem` are used for FIFO SRAM and Core controller Neuron instructions Initialization.

 2. Modify RTL code, scripts